mbensmida/sphinx-poc/docs/Manage-Documents.rst

 -  You can also click the Clear All link to delete all from the list.

-.. note:: -  You only can take the Copy action if you have this right on the
+.. note:: -  You only can take the Copy action if you have this right on the source content.
-			source content.

 		  -  You only can take the Paste action if you have the right on the destination.
 		  -  If the destination has the same name with the copied content, after being pasted, an index will be added to the name of the pasted destination, for example *Live* and *Live[2]*.
 		  -  You cannot copy a "content" folder into a "document" folder.
 		  -  After taking the Copy action, you can take the Paste action on the different destinations before taking another Copy action.

 .. _DeletingContent:

 Deleting
 ~~~~~~~~~

- .. note:: -  You can only take the **Delete** action if you have the
-			permission on that drive.
+ .. note:: -  You can only take the **Delete** action if you have the permission on that drive.

-		   -  You can delete multiple content at the same time by holding the
-			Ctrl (on Windows) or Command (on Mac) key and clicking the desired files and folders.
+		   -  You can delete multiple content at the same time by holding theCtrl (on Windows) or Command (on Mac) key and clicking the desired files and folders.

-		   -  If any folder is deleted, it means its child folders and
-			references (if any) will be deleted accordingly.
+		   -  If any folder is deleted, it means its child folders and references (if any) will be deleted accordingly.

-.._Delete-content:
+.. _Delete-content:

 Deleting content
 ----------------